Setup & First Sync

 Place the signed file at ~/.rtmify/license.json, or point a single run at a specific file with --license <path>.

-If the file is expired, tampered, or issued for Trace instead of Live, the gate stays in place and the app shows the reason.
+If the file is expired, tampered, or issued for Trace instead of Live, the import is rejected and the shell shows the reason without unlocking the app.
+Preview mode currently locks MCP, reports, repository scanning, code traceability, and background sync.
 Use license clear or the in-app clear action to remove an installed file.

 What happens at startup